mcMickJuice/mickjuice-blog/content/blog/hooks-exclamation-point/index.md

 Those experienced with React will find this old hat:

-- `searchTerm` state will be fully managed, so when a user types into the search box, we'll update component state `searchTerm` on each key stroke
+- `searchTerm` state will be fully managed, so when a user types into the search box, we'll update component state `searchTerm` on each key stroke.
+This piece of state will be passed to the input element no each update
-- when the user types, we wanna reset the `errorMessage` state, if anys
+- when the user types, we wanna reset the `errorMessage` state, if any
 - when the user submits the form, we'll use the current value of `searchTerm` to call our user service's `getUserById` method
 - since `getUserById` is an async call, the component will orchestrate the `isLoading`, `errorMessage` and `searchResult` state using Promise's `then` and `catch` API

-That's quite a bit of responsibility, and we haven't even looked at rendering (i.e. the presentation of data) yet.
+That's quite a bit of responsibility, and we haven't even looked at rendering (i.e. the presentation of data in the UI) yet.
 Let's do that now:

 ```jsx
 class UserSearch extends React.Component {